dfreiberger/twincat-high-dpi-fix/README.md

 "dpiAwareness"=dword:00000001
 ```

-## Fixing Route Manager
+## Fixing Remote Manager

-Similarly, to fix the Route Manager dialog, run the [disable-dpi-awareness-TcAmsRemoteMgr.reg](disable-dpi-awareness-TcAmsRemoteMgr.reg) script (repeated below), or manually edit this key in the Windows registry.
+Similarly, to fix the Remote Manager dialog, run the [disable-dpi-awareness-TcAmsRemoteMgr.reg](disable-dpi-awareness-TcAmsRemoteMgr.reg) script (repeated below), or manually edit this key in the Windows registry.

 ```
 Windows Registry Editor Version 5.00